flowernal/Hangman/README.md

 [![donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/BramboraSK)
 ![Discord](https://img.shields.io/discord/593810362294468608.svg)

-This is an entry for Discord Hack Week.
+This bot is an entry for Discord Hack Week.

-As you can read from the title, this entry is a minigame called Hangman.
+Using this BOT, you can play hangman!

-***Don't spam letters, the BOT could bug out.***
+If you have Manage Channels permission, I highly recommend to make a channel especially for this BOT.

-If you have Manage Channels permission, I highly recommend to make a channel especially for this BOT and set there a timeout.
+People in a guild can guess only one letter every **1.5s**!

 # Authors

 **BramboraSK:** Leader, programming

 **Discord tag:** BramboraSK#0001

 **JanZornicka:** Programming, ideas, fixed spelling errors, tester